zhsun0357/SPADNet/README.md

     python train_spadnet.py

 after both SPAD simulation and corresponding monocular depth estimations are completed.
 We use Adam Optimizer, with a learning rate of 1e-4 and learning rate decay of 0.5 after each epoch.
 The whole training process has 5 epochs and would take around 24hrs on Nvidia Titan V GPU (12GB).
+You can easily change hyper-parameters and input/output file directories in "config.ini"

 We also provide a pre-trained snapshot of SPADnet model in "pth" folder (12.5MB).